Professors and Academic Staff

 About 40 professors and 120 academic staff members teach and conduct research at the three departments of the School of Social Sciences.
 The following pages will provide you with an overview of professors at each department and their disciplines.

 The School of Social Sciences profits from a well established partner university and research institution network throughout the world.
 In addition, they closely collaborate with research centers as well as research partners located in Mannheim.

-- the Mannheim Center for European Social Research (MZES), which is the largest university-based research institute in the German social sciences, with about 100 scholars working on numerous research projects on social and political developments in Europe;
+- Mannheim Center for European Social Research (MZES) founded in 1989 as an interdisciplinary institute of the University of Mannheim.
+It is the largest university-based research institute in the German social sciences, where more than 80 MZES scholars explore European social and political developments.

-- the Central Institute for Mental Health (ZI), which is a major independent center for the treatment of, education about and research on mental illnesses – from depression, ADHS, addiction diseases to schizophrenia, dementia or phobias;
+- Central Institute for Mental Health (ZI) is a major independent center for the treatment of, education about and research on mental illnesses.